axcore/unilib/README.md

 **unilib's** built-in remixes contain, at the end of the **packages.csv** file, a list of package dependencies.
 This list is **optional** and **intended only for the convenience of remix writers**; when you start writing your own remixes, there is no need to list all the dependencies.
 Package dependencies are described in the next section.

-Some remixes contain other files, besides **packages.csv**.
+Some remixes have names starting with an underline character, e.g. **_decorations_ORIGINAL.csv**.
+This shows a file that is for reference, not for loading.
+(This is merely a convention - your packages are free to read any CSV file they like.)

+## 1.10 Optional remix files

+Every remix folder must contain a **packages.csv** file.

+Some remix folders contain other CSV files, which are available for any package to read.
+The following files are considered "standard", as they interact with **unilib**'s system code:

+- biomes.csv
+- constants.csv
+- decorations.csv
+- labels.csv
+- ore_blob.csv
+- ore_puff.csv
+- ore_scatter.csv
+- ore_sheet.csv
+- ore_stratum.csv
+- ore_vein.csv

+Most of these files are used to register biomes, decorations and ores, using text rather code.

+However, the **labels.csv** file has a different purpose.
+For example, data in the **gaia** remix is read by several packages (such as **biome_gaia**, **deco_gaia** and so on).
+Those same packages can read any other compatible remix - for example, the built-in **gaia_simple** remix, or a modified copy of the **gaia** remix you've made yourself.

+In this case, the definition of a "compatible" remix is any remix with the label **gaia**.
+You can label a remix by creating a **labels.csv** file in the remix folder.
+The file can contain one or more labels, in this case:

+        # Mark this remix as being compatible with packages, designed for the "gaia" remix
+        gaia

+Besides the "standard" CSV files, any remix may contain any number of custom CSV files (see the **atomic** remix for an example).
 These additional files are ignored until some part of the code (usually a specific package) wants to read them.
-In many cases, the additional files can be edited by you, the player (but you'll have to read the package code first, so you can understand what it is you're editing.)

-## 1.10 Technical information about packages
+## 1.11 Technical information about packages

 A package is defined as a **.lua** file inside **unilib**'s **../lib/packages/** folder (and a few other locations).
 The file is executed as [Lua](https://www.lua.org/) code.